MarkNahabedian/SquareDanceReasoning.jl/docs/src/formations.md

 to test new formation recognition rules.

-If you find that no formations are being asserted in your unit test, make sure tht your test doesn't add more dancers to the knowledgebase than are used.  [`TwoDancerFormationsRule`](@ref) requires the [`AllPresent`](@ref) fact because [`encroached_on`](@ref) can't work correctly until all dancers are up to date.
+If you find that no formations are being asserted in your unit test, make sure that your test doesn't add more dancers to the knowledgebase than are used.  [`TwoDancerFormationsRule`](@ref) requires the [`AllPresent`](@ref) fact because [`encroached_on`](@ref) can't work correctly until all dancers are up to date.

+For rule definitions that use `@reject`, `@rejectif` or `@continueif`, These will add entries to the @debug log when a rule exits.
+See the doc for `Rete.@rule`.